 Cougars are the only large predator in the area that may prey on wild horses or burros, mainly foals.
 The estimated maximum cougar population in the Southeast Oregon Zone F is 985 (including all age classes) with an estimated 2015 population of 946 (ODFW 2017a).
 Even with high and growing cougar populations across Oregon and in the Southeast Oregon Cougar Management Zone F, there is no evidence to suggest cougars have an effect on wild horse recruitment in this area.
-Canadian biologists (Knopff et al. 2010) confirmed that wild horses were killed by cougars but all kills were of animals less than 2 years of age, "Although our seasonal result is novel, that cougar predation on large ungulate species tends to focus on animals <1 year old has been well-documented (Hornocker 1970, Turner et al. 1992, Ross and Jalkotzy 1996, Murphy 1998, Husseman et al. 2003)."
+Canadian biologists (Knopff et al. 2010) confirmed that wild horses were killed by cougars, but all kills were of animals less than 2 years of age, "Although our seasonal result is novel, that cougar predation on large ungulate species tends to focus on animals <1 year old has been well-documented (Hornocker 1970, Turner et al. 1992, Ross and Jalkotzy 1996, Murphy 1998, Husseman et al. 2003)."
 They also found 0.5 percent of an adult female's diet made up of feral horse in the summer.
 Thirteen percent of adult males' summer diet was feral horse while 10 percent of their winter diet was feral horse.
 Subadult cougars did not prey on feral horses.
 There was no discussion on how this amount of predation would affect wild horse population growth.
 The NRC Review (2013) confirms foals are usually the prey of cougars and goes on to explain population size is not affected as much by foal survival as it is by adult survival (Eberhardt et al. 1982); foal survival is strongly affected by other variables (such as weather).
 The BLM does not make decisions on predator management but can make recommendations to Oregon Department of Fish and Wildlife (ODFW).
-Changes to predator management are inconsistent with BLM's basic policy objectives.
+Relying on natural predation to maintain AML has not worked in the past, is extremely speculative, and would not meet the purpose and need for action.